JanRodriguez/academic-works/README.md

-# academic-works
+# Academic works

-Some of my academic works
+Some of my academic works that I did during the Master's in Artificial Intelligence.